bokeh/bokeh/sphinx/source/docs/user_guide/categorical.rst

 Sorting
 ~~~~~~~

-To order the bars of a given plot, simply sort the categories.
+To order the bars of a given plot, simply sort the categories by
+value.

 The example below sorts the fruit categories in ascending order
 based on counts and rearranges the bars accordingly.